 Another factor is the melody for this irmos in question — irmoi of the Nativity Canons.
 Both Canon I and Canon II the irmoi are in tone 2; this is indicated in the menaion.
 But what is not indicated in the menaion, is that the tone 2 melody for Canon I is the familiar ("Christ is Born..."), and the tone 2 melody for Canon II is the familiar ("It is the Day of Resurrection...").
 The only way I knew this is because of sheet music I saved from years ago that was/is still published on the St. Louis Music website.

 The pair of these melodies is an important detail.
 Because the two melodies together like this point to the earthly birth and earthly death of Christ.
 On another scale, this is the Creation of the world and the End of Times.
-The melodies put together speak to our souls; because western music, base as it is, speaks to the western soul.
+The melodies put together connect the beginning and the end for us in a very pleasing way that words could not explain as well.

-I think the only way to prevent calendar deviations is to only stick to our old original sources, and not get lazy and just trust neo-stuff that comes out of ROCOR-MP.
-ROCOR-MP is now getting their direction from MP.
-We want to stay in sync with each other, and we also want to stay in sync with our ancestors, with Abp.
+I think the only way to prevent calendar accidents is to only stick to our old original sources, and not get lazy and just trust neo-stuff that comes out of ROCOR-MP (like I was doing).
+We want to stay in sync with our forefathers, with Abp.
 Averky Taushev, Archim.
 Constantine Ziatsev, Bp.
 Gregory Grabbe, etc. Truly they are still very much here with us.
-The services we do in church or at home, more than anything else connect us with the heavenly Church.
-And these old Jordanville fathers are our connection/link to the heavenly Church.

 love in Christ,